Uzezi’s Tarot

 “Was he arrested because of you?”

 “I can’t know that, but I don’t think so…I mean, they didn’t take me.
-At that point my father was active in the opposition, and when army crackdowns occur, everyone who’s in politics gets arrested.
-I’m not sure why they didn’t take me…”
+At that point my father was active in opposition politics, and when army crackdowns occur, just about everyone who’s in opposition politics gets arrested.
+But, yeah, I’m not sure why they didn’t take me…”

 “No. The cold political reality is that the army can’t afford to alienate powerful clans, mine included.
-In fact, in the end, they had to make father a minister.
+In fact, in the end, they apologized and made my father a minister.

 “But,” Uzezi picked up the cards, “since the conversation now seems to be about me, lets be fair.
 I’ll put myself under the spotlight.
 I’ll pick cards to tell us where I am right now.”
 She tossed two and turned them over: The Tower and the Four of Disks.
 “Ah, see?
 A perfect illustration of my dilemma!
 The Tower is the destruction of that which has become fossilized, and, as you can see, the Four of Disks is labeled Power—it means exactly that: power…stability…wealth.
 So you see, I’m forever caught between my rebellious tendencies and the wealth and influence of my family.
 And it is the Four of Disks that follows The Tower, so it tells me that the outcome is associated with privilege.
 Which is why my father was released…”

 “Wow, that’s an amazing story!
 But what if,” Audrey ventured, “it was the other way around, and The Tower followed the Four of Disks?
-Would it be the power of your family that is destroyed, and your father would still be in jail?”
+Would it mean that the power of your family was destroyed, and your father would still be in jail?”

 “Yes!”
 Uzezi exclaimed, “exactly!
 You are learning, Audrey, context is everything.
 But this whole Tarot enquiry started out being about you two, remember?
 So let me tell you what I make out from the cards we’ve looked at.
 Both of you are driven strongly enough to want to challenge the world, but in very different ways, for very different reasons.
 If you do not strike a balance, the two of you will come into conflict.”